verticalsoftware/vertical-cli/assets/docs.md

     .Switch(x => x.NoSymbols, ["--no-symbols"]));
 ```

+> 📝  Note
+>
+> If the application shares models (i.e. models derive from other models), it is best practice to map only the declared properties of each model in separate `MapModel` calls.

 ### Argument types and arity

 The framework can parse and bind three types of user provided arguments: